 SNAP (or Basic Food) is a government program providing low-income with funds for groceries.
-WIC provides free groceries for pregnant and breastfeeding mothers, and for children under the age of five.
-Additionally they offer nutrition counseling, and breastfeeding support.
+WIC provides free groceries for pregnant and breastfeeding parents, and for children under 5.
+They also offer nutrition counseling and breastfeeding support.
 More information is available at www.washingtonconnection.org.

 Free clothing, makeup, and personal hygiene items for women.
 YWCA Sister's Closet will even help you put together appropriate outfits for interviews, work, school, or court.
 Email firstname.lastname@example.org for more information.

-Crisis Shelter.
-Free.
-A long-term residential program for women and women with children (boys under 10).
-Offers counseling groups, life skills classes, educational/vocational learning center, parenting classes, personal enrichment opportunities, fun activities, exercise, diet and nutrition, case management, opportunities for health management and medical care.
+A free crisis shelter with a long-term residential option for women and women with children (boys under 10 only).
+They offer counseling groups, life skills classes, educational/vocational learning center, parenting classes, personal enrichment opportunities, fun activities, exercise, diet and nutrition, case management, opportunities for health management and medical care.
 Admission process requires attending orientation held at Anna Ogden Hall most Fridays - call 509-327-7737 to RSVP.

-Hope House offers safety from the dangerous streets to any woman.
-Hope House offers an environment of dignity, respect and compassion that honors the intrinsic value and unique experience of every woman.
+Hope House offers shelter from the streets to any woman.
 100 shelter beds are available each night.
 Each woman receives personal care including: nutritious food, a hot shower clean, clean and dry clothing, hygiene items, a warm bed, onsite case management, resource information, connection to permanent housing, and referrals to community resources.

-Since 1958, the House of Charity (HOC) has accepted anyone in any condition, including those suffering from mental illnesses and addiction.
-The HOC provides emergency services including meals, shelter, and case management to an underserved population of homeless, transient, and poor men and women in the Spokane area while ensuring preservation of individual dignity.
+House of Charity is a low-barrier emergency shelter in Spokane.
+The HOC provides emergency services including meals, shelter, and case management to an underserved population of homeless, transient, and poor individuals in the Spokane area.

 Spokane Housing Authority offers affordable housing and housing choice vouchers to qualifying low-income families.
 For more information please call 509.328.2953.

-St. Margaret’s ensures that families coming from homelessness, incarceration or drug treatment or fleeing domestic violence have safe, warm and welcoming living spaces that provide dignity.
-We offer stabilization services that are driven by the families we serve and provide housing and vocational experts to assist families with resources and connections to community partners and programs.
-Our goal is to serve as a brief stop that helps families’ on their path toward moving in to their permanent, new home.
+St. Margaret's ensures that families coming from homelessness, incarceration or drug treatment or fleeing domestic violence have safe and welcoming living spaces.
+They offer stabilization services that are driven by the families we serve and provide housing and vocational experts to assist families with resources and connections to community partners and programs.
+Their goal is to serve as a brief stop that helps families' on their path toward moving in to their permanent, new home.